Postcard To Brooke: Readers

 Alongside the notable names are individuals from many walks of life, including firemen, doctors, care workers and the homeless.

 Guy-Watkins has stated that the first section of the quest was autobiographical with him filming friends, family and work associates.
 The second part would be based around researching the life of Rupert Brooke, and the third would be to document a number of social groups and stereotypes that exist in the early 21st Century.

 Social documentation

-As well as having filmed a number of individuals who belong to certain social groups on a one off basis, Oliver Guy-Watkins has recently announced a series of events in association with organizations that represent those who are governed by specific social restrictions.
+As well as having filmed a number of individuals who belong to certain social groups on a one off basis, Oliver Guy-Watkins has recently announced a series of events in association with organisations that represent those who are governed by specific social restrictions.
 The first of these events runs in conjunction with GEAR projects, Gloucestershire's only homeless shelter.
 Guy-Watkins intends to document both the staff and patrons of the charity by filming the reading Doubts, as well as inviting them to contribute their own doubts on blank postcards.